olivercarmont/european-internships-2023-2024/README.md

 # European Internships for Fall 2023 + Spring 2024

-Creating a list of all the European tech internships I can find for fall and spring 2024.
+Curated a list of all the European tech internships I could find for fall and spring 2024.
 Thought there was a lack of repos covering the EU area.

+## List

 | Company                                             | Location   | Roles |
 | --------------------------------------------------- | ---------- | ----------- |